SnapperGPS/snappergps-app/README.md

 * The SnapperGPS app requires HTTPS.
 * In general, follow the same steps as for a Heroku-hosted app.

 ## Database

 The SQL file [`snappergps_db_schema.sql`](snappergps_db_schema.sql) describes the schema of the [PosgreSQL](https://www.postgresql.org/) database.
 It consists of four tables:

 * `uploads` has a single row for every user upload, either directly from a SnapperGPS receiver or from a file.
 It contains meta data like an upload timestamp `datetime`, the ID of the SnapperGPS receiver `device_id`, and the unique `upload_id` that identifies this upload.
 In addition, it optionally holds information to communicate the processing progress to the user, including an `email` address, a push notification `subscription`, and a Telegram `chat_id`.
 Finally, there is also data set by the processing back-end, e.g., the `status` of the processing.
 * `snapshots` has a single row for each uploaded GNSS signal snapshot.
 Each row is identified by a unique `snapshot_id` and linked to an upload via an `upload_id`.
-Besides that each row holds a measurement timestamp `datetime` in UTC, the raw signal snapshot `data` where each bit represents an amplitude measurement and the bit-order is little, a `temperature` measurement from the MCU in degrees Celcius, and a `battery` voltage measurement in volts.
+Besides that each row holds a measurement timestamp `datetime` in UTC, the raw signal snapshot `data` where each bit represents an amplitude measurement and the bit-order is little, a `temperature` measurement from the MCU in degrees Celsius, and a `battery` voltage measurement in volts.
 * `reference_points` has a single row for each user-provided starting point, described by latitude `lat` and longitude `lng` and linked to an upload via an `upload_id`.
 * `positions` is populated by the processing back-end with position estimates consisting of `estimated_lat` and `estimated_lng` in decimal degrees.
 In addition, each row contains an `estimated_time_correction` in seconds and an uncertainty estimate `estimated_horizontal_error`.
 Each row is linked to a signal snapshot via a `snapshot_id`.

 ## Files

 Instead of uploading data directly to the database, the users can choose to transfer the data from their SnapperGPS receiver to their host computer and store it in a local file.
 This is done via the *Upload* view, too.
 Two file formats are available.
 The legacy file format consisting of a CSV file with meta data and an individual binary file for each snapshot in a ZIP-compressed directory is described in [*snapshot-gnss-data*](https://github.com/JonasBchrt/snapshot-gnss-data).
 The alternative is a single (mostly) human-readable JSON file for a whole recording that contains a little bit of meta data (`deviceID`, `firmwareDescription`, `firmwareVersion`) and an array of individual GNSS signal `snapshots`.
-Each snapshot is defined by a measurement `timestamp` in UTC, a `temperature` measurement in degrees Celcius, a `batteryVoltage` measurement in volts, and the actual `data`.
+Each snapshot is defined by a measurement `timestamp` in UTC, a `temperature` measurement in degrees Celsius, a `batteryVoltage` measurement in volts, and the actual `data`.
 The latter are the raw signal amplitudes with one bit per value.
 The values are stored as byte stream where the bit order is little and which is encoded using [Base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64).

 ## WebUSB messages

-The SnapperGPS web app uses the WebUSB API to securly communicate with a SnapperGPS receiver.
+The SnapperGPS web app uses the WebUSB API to securely communicate with a SnapperGPS receiver.
 The custom USB messages are defined in the readme of [*snappergps-firmware*](https://github.com/SnapperGPS/snappergps-firmware).

 ## Offline mode